mgbvox/tdg/NOTES.md

 ## TODO
-* Map canonical solution/test examples into pytest module
-* Implement pytest executor module
-* Include example base tests with code generation prompt
-* Navigator can perform RAG for algorithm look up, search, etc.
-* Perhaps navigator also tackles pseudocode generation?
-AB test this.
 * diagram, diagram, diagram
+* CodeAgent: reject if invalid imports

 ## Later / Ideas
+Navigator can perform RAG for algorithm look up, search, etc.

 Let each generator role know about the other roles, and allow e.g role A to query role B, C, etc.